 having hair and eyes the color of earth

-and a last name that forms deep in the back of your throat like mucus,
+and a last name that forms deep in the throat like mucus,

 something that must be spat out in order to be heard.

-she hid her lunch in her lap at school
+how she used to hide her lunch in her lap

-Later, I learned Vander wasn’t an incantation from a Nordic god,
+Later, I learned Vander wasn’t a blessing doled out from Nordic gods.

-The golden girls were not from the heavens.
+The golden haired girls were not from the heavens.

 They were from the hills, from the creek, from the swamp, from the earth.